Server Message Block (SMB)

 This video explains the process of setting up ACLs with the new UI in FreeNAS 11.3:

 Tom from Lawrence Systems explains setting SMB ACLs in TrueNAS Core 12.0 in this video:

 Another helpful reference is Methods For Fine-Tuning Samba Permissions.

-Samba disables NTLMv1 authentication by default for security.
+By default, Samba disables NTLMv1 authentication for security.
 Standard configurations of Windows XP and some configurations of later clients like Windows 7 will not be able to connect with NTLMv1 disabled.
 Security guidance for NTLMv1 and LM network authentication has information about the security implications and ways to enable NTLMv2 on those clients.
-If changing the client configuration is not possible, NTLMv1 authentication can be enabled by selecting the NTLMv1 auth option in the SMB service configuration screen
+If changing the client configuration is not possible, NTLMv1 authentication can be enabled by selecting the NTLMv1 auth option in the SMB service configuration screen.

 To view all active SMB connections and users, enter

 Most configuration scenarios require each user to have their own user account and to authenticate before accessing the share.
 This allows the administrator to control access to data, provide appropriate permissions to that data, and to determine who accesses and modifies stored data.
 A Windows domain controller is not needed for authenticated SMB shares, which means that additional licensing costs are not required.
 However, because there is no domain controller to provide authentication for the network, each user account must be created on the TrueNAS system.
 This type of configuration scenario is often used in home and small networks as it does not scale well if many user accounts are needed.